FAQ

 • Individual therapy: You may request a Superbill for potential out-of-network reimbursement.

 Couples therapy: Reimbursement is unlikely.
-Insurance rarely reimburses for relationship therapy since it is often not considered a medical
+Insurance rarely reimburses for relationship therapy since it is often not considered a medical necessity.

 • Therapy is co-created.
 We explore together what hasn't worked, identify what has, and create a personalized plan to support the changes and growth you want to achieve.